 His book Normative Change and Security Community Disintegration (Palgrave Macmillan 2016) received the Ernst Otto Czempiel Award for the best postdoctoral monograph published in the field of peace research.
 Other work has appeared in journals such as Review of International Studies, International Studies Review, Millennium, and Cooperation and Conflict.
 In 2015, he won the Best Paper Award of the German International Relations Section.
-Currently, he leads a DFG research network on the emotional underpinnings of power and hierarchies in world politics and is a spokesperson of the DVPW theme group "Norm Research in IR".

 Simon has held visiting positions at Harvard University's Weatherhead Center for International Affairs, San Fransisco State University, and Freie Universität Berlin.
 He completed his PhD and his Habilitation in Political Science at the University of Potsdam.